 The push press is a bit like the clean.
 The clean gets neglected because the swing and snatch are “so much cooler.”
 The push press seems to be often thought of as “that thing you do on the way to learning the jerk.”
 But there are some ninja secrets contained in the push press that make it superior to the jerk for my clients—and probably yours, too.

 Why Are We Talking About the Push Press?

 Because we love to stick heavy metal over our heads.
-And, who doesn’t want shoulders that, as the Chairman has said, “can give and take punishment”?
+And, who doesn’t want shoulders that, as the CEO has said, “can give and take punishment”?
 Not only this, but the push press helps us to develop some serious core strength because we now have to stabilize some hefty double kettlebell iron in the lockout position.

 While the double kettlebell jerk allows you to put the heaviest amount of weight overhead, the push press is quicker to teach and learn.
 And while it does have a reasonably high demand on thoracic mobility, it’s not the same high demand as the jerk (because we catch the jerk in the drop position, it requires greater t-spine and shoulder mobility).
 This opens up the range of people whom we can offer this training to, and it reduces the amount of corrective work required to get people to the point where they can take advantage of this exercise.

 I work with a lot of athletes who are competing in obstacle course races.
 Often, obstacle course racers train in teams and we have to coach to the level of the least skilled.
 The push press allows us to do that, and if we include the single kettlebell push press as a regression, then the mobility requirement drops compared to the double.
 So if you are teaching group classes, the push press is a tool you need to have in your arsenal.